 These Rules may be subject to variation in order to comply with Environment Agency Byelaws.

 A maximum of approximately 50lbs of fish per keepnet.
 Any retained fish must be released within 5 1/2 hours.

-Night Permit Rules No enclosed bivvies to be used on river venues, only open fronted shelters, no bedchairs.
+Night Permit Rules No enclosed bivvies to be used on river venues, only open fronted shelters, no bedchairs except for Whistley Mill Lower River.
 Adhere to venue rod limits, see website.

-Anglers are not permitted to stay on a single venue for any one period that exceeds 72hrs (72 on - 48 off).
+Anglers are not permitted to stay on a single venue for any one period that exceeds 120 hours.

 No angler is to be in possession of or introduce more than 5kg of bait/ground bait per 24hr period.

 Pre-baiting and post-baiting is prohibited Bait must be removed from the hook when the angler is not in the swim.